MLB 2K

-MLB 2K was a series of baseball video games that was developed by Visual Concepts and Kush Games, and published by 2K Sports.
+MLB 2K was a series of baseball video games that were developed by Visual Concepts and Kush Games, and published by 2K.
 The series was licensed by, and based on, the Major League Baseball professional baseball organization.
 It was a successor to the World Series Baseball games, which were published by Sega.

-In 2014, 2K Games announced that the series had been discontinued, following the release of 2K13.
+In 2014, 2K announced that the series had been discontinued, following the release of MLB 2K13.

 2005

 The first edition of the series, and the only game to feature the ESPN branding.
 The game included Web Gems instant replays, K-Zone pitching, Slam Zone hitting, and baserunner mode.
 The game was released in late February 2005 on the PlayStation 2 and Xbox consoles.
 The cover baseball player was Yankee shortstop Derek Jeter.
 Later that year, World Series 2K5 was released during the 2005 MLB postseason.

-In 2005, in response to EA Sports' exclusive license with the National Football League and ESPN prohibiting any NFL 2K games for the foreseeable future, Take-Two Interactive signed an exclusive third-party licensing contract with Major League Baseball (MLB), MLBPA, and MLBAM to produce MLB games.
+In 2005, in response to EA Sports' exclusive license with the National Football League (NFL) and ESPN prohibiting any NFL 2K games for the foreseeable future, Take-Two Interactive signed an exclusive third-party licensing contract with Major League Baseball (MLB), MLBPA, and MLBAM to produce MLB games.
 The agreement, which runs from Spring 2006 to 2012, allows for the console manufacturers Sony, Microsoft, and Nintendo to produce MLB titles for their respective platforms, but bars third party developers such as EA Sports from continuing or developing their own MLB games.